ThomDietrich/miflora-mqtt-daemon/README.md

 | `conductivity`  | [Soil fertility](https://www.plantcaretools.com/measure-fertilization-with-ec-meters-for-plants-faq), in [µS/cm] |
 | `battery`       | Sensor battery level, in [%] |

+## Prerequisites

+An MQTT broker is needed as the counterpart for this daemon.
+Even though an MQTT-less mode is provided, it is not recommended for normal smart home automation integration.
+MQTT is huge help in connecting different parts of your smart home and setting up of a broker is quick and easy.

-### Installation
+## Installation

-On a modern Linux system just a few steps are needed.
+On a modern Linux system just a few steps are needed to get the daemon working.
 The following example shows the installation under Debian/Raspbian below the `/opt` directory:

 ```shell